 point, someone will say, "Do you mean that all this

 anti-Pope schismatic confusion is due to a couple of

-and around anyone and anything in their way?
-I have never
+over and around anyone and anything in their way?
+I have

-read that claim, nor do I now make that claim.
-(The idea,
+never read that claim, nor do I now make that claim,

 Instead of holy solitude we find a criminal host and crowds of the most infamous satellites; instead of soberness, licentious banquets; instead of pious pilgrimages, preternatural and foul sloth; instead of the bare feet of the apostles, the snowy coursers of brigands fly past us, the horses decked in gold and fed on gold, soon to be shod with gold, if the Lord does not check this slavish luxury.
 In short, we seem to be among the kings of the Persians or Parthians, before whom we must fall down and worship, and who cannot be approached except presents be offered.
 O ye unkempt and emaciated old men, is it for this you labored?
 Is it for this that you have sown the field of the Lord and watered it with your holy blood?
 But let us leave the subject.

 I have been so depressed and overcome that the heaviness of my soul has passed into bodily affliction, so that I am really ill and can only give voice to sighs and groans.